shyndman/ono-sendai/README.md

 Licensing
 ---------
-All code is offered under a [permissive license](https://github.com/shyndman/ono-sendai/blob/develop/LICENSE), but the card images and text are copyrighted by Fantasy Flight Publishing, Inc. Ono-Sendai is not affiliated with or approved by Fantasy Flight.
+All code is offered under a [copyleft license](https://github.com/shyndman/ono-sendai/blob/develop/LICENSE) (GPL v3).
+All card images and text are copyrighted by Fantasy Flight Publishing, Inc. Ono-Sendai is not affiliated with or approved by Fantasy Flight.